timaaagh/MARC21-for-Python-Module/README.md

 # MARC21-for-Python-Module
-A module for Python to make scripting with MARC21 files easier.
+A flexible module for Python to make general scripting with MARC21 files easier.